FeilongWu/ENSO_forecast/README.md

 - When you open the link in a new tab, click on "ENSO_forecast.ipynb" to access to the notebook where you can use the training/testing/reforecast commands above.

 ## Jupyter Notebook
 - A Jupyter notebook named "ENSO_forecast.ipynb" is provided in this repository.
 Make sure you have installed [Jupyter Notebook](https://jupyter.org/index.html).
-If you have cloned this repository and followed the instructions above to set up your models (if any) and datasets, you can open your Command Prompt.
-In Command Prompt, go to the repository you just cloned.
+If you have cloned this repository and followed the instructions above to set up your models (if any) and datasets, you can open your Anaconda Prompt.
+In Anaconda Prompt, go to the repository you just cloned.
 An example command is as below.
  ```bash
 cd "C://Users//your//name//ENSO_forecast"
 ```
-- Type the following command in your Command Prompt to launch Jupyter.
+- Type the following command in your Anaconda Prompt to launch Jupyter.
  ```bash
 jupyter notebook
 ```